veyselaksin/bike_scraping/README.md

 This site is a bicycle wholesaler site.
 People can buy bikes, bike parts or accessory for themselves.
 Visit site: [erdoganlarbisiklet.com](https://www.erdoganlarbisiklet.com/)

-**Note:** You should change your E-Mail address, enable drive and gsheet api on GCP (Google Cloud Platform).
+**Note:** You should change your E-Mail address, enable drive api and gsheet api on GCP (Google Cloud Platform).

 ### About project
 This project developed in Python3.